 Recommended Tools

-These healthy blueberry muffins come together very easily, just like most muffin recipes!
+These healthy muffins come together very easily, just like most muffin recipes!

 I like to start with mixing together the dry ingredients then setting aside.